itweedie/PCF-Dataset-HTML/readme.md

 3. Run `npm install` to install dependencies.
 4. Build the control by running `npm run build`.
 5. A Sample CSV is included for you to test this PCF.
+6. Authenticate agaisnt dataverse using the terminal and pac.
+7. Push the PCF to dataverse with `pac pcf push --publisher-prefix itweedie`

 ## Usage
 After building the control, it can be imported into your Power Apps environment.
 It can be used in any model-driven or canvas app where you need to display a dataset in a tabular format.